Madhura-barve/Overview/README.md

                                     Hello, I'm Madhura Gajanan Barve 👋

 🚀 Welcome to my GitHub profile!

-I'm a passionate Software developer as well as frontend developer, dedicated to crafting engaging and user-centric application experiences.
-My true passion lies in developing software applications and creating captivating frontend interfaces.
-My journey in the world of development has equipped me with a core Java and  robust skill set in HTML, CSS, JavaScript, React.js and SQL.
+ I am a results-driven Java Spring Boot Developer with 1+ years of experience in developing scalable web applications and microservices.
+Skilled in RESTful APIs, Microservices architectures, and database optimization.
+Experienced in applying Agile methodologies, ensuring code quality, and collaborating with cross-functional teams for seamless project delivery and continuous integration.
+Passionate about continuous learning and leveraging innovative technologies to improve efficiency and user experience.